yui-mhcp/nlp/README.md

 Check the [CHANGELOG](https://github.com/yui-mhcp/yui-mhcp/blob/main/CHANGELOG.md) file to have a global overview of the latest modifications ! :yum:

-**IMPORTANT NOTE** : This project has not been deeply tested since some months, some features may not properly work.
-This project will be refactored in the near future with new fancy models and features !
+**IMPORTANT NOTE** : This project is currently updated, meaning that multiple features may not currently work !
+They will be updated in the near future with new fancy applications and models ! :smile:

 ## Project structure